Saint-logo3.png

 Site map

-With the data collected, a sitemap will show a top-level overview of the structure and hierarchy of the pages that would form the site.
+Based on the collected data, a sitemap will provide a top-level overview of the site's structure and page hierarchy.

 User flow

-Based on the sitemap, I created a user flow to show how a user would interact with the website with the task to purchase an item.
+Using the sitemap as a guide, I developed a user flow to illustrate how a user would navigate the website to complete a purchase.

 Wireframes

-Once the information architecture was set, low-fidelity wireframes of key pages from the user flow were sketched.
-To ensure the wireframes were created to fit the specifics of a responsive website, I also built out the tablet and mobile wireframes.
+After establishing the information architecture, I sketched low-fidelity wireframes for the key pages in the user flow.
+To ensure that the wireframes were suitable for a responsive website, I also created tablet and mobile versions.

 Brand identity